-You love your pan, but maybe you love it a little too hard sometimes.
-If you have too much thickness, stickiness, and old food residue on the bottom of the pan and you can't remove it with a simple cleaning, it's time to wipe the slate clean and restart your seasoning.
+If you’ve made good use of your pan but have too much stickiness and old food residue on the bottom that you can't remove with a simple cleaning, it's time to wipe the slate clean and restart your reseasoning.

 If your seasoning got off to a rocky start and you spend more time scraping up stuck-on food residue than you do cooking, then it's likely time to start over.